Yuna McCormack: College career

 McCormack started every game for the Virginia Cavaliers in her freshman season in 2023, filling in the spot that belonged to injured All-American Lia Godfrey.
-She scored 1 goal with 5 assists in 17 games, being named to the Atlantic Coast Conference all-freshman team.
-She scored two goals with two assists in 11 games in her sophomore season, missing about a month while at the FIFA U-20 Women's World Cup.
-After deciding between turning professional and transferring to Florida State Seminoles, she joined the ACC champions for her junior season.
+She scored 1 goal with 5 assists in 17 games, being named to the Atlantic Coast Conference (ACC) all-freshman team.
+She scored 2 goals with 2 assists in 11 games in her sophomore season in 2024, missing about a month while at the FIFA U-20 Women's World Cup.
+After deciding between turning professional and transferring, she joined the Florida State Seminoles for her junior season in 2025.
+She played a large role for the Seminoles, scoring 6 goals with 3 assists in 22 games, as they won their fifth national championship, winning 1–0 against Stanford in the final.
+She then decided to go pro and give up her final year of college eligibility.

+Club career

+NWSL expansion team Denver Summit FC announced on January 10, 2026, that they had signed McCormack to her first professional contract on a three-year deal.
+She made her professional debut as a second-half substitute for Ally Brazier in the Summit's inaugural game, a 2–1 loss to Bay FC on March 14.

 International career

 McCormack was called into training camp with the United States national under-14 team in 2018.
 Later that year, she was part of the under-15 team that won the 2018 CONCACAF Girls' U-15 Championship.
 She appeared for the under-16s at the UEFA Development Tournament in England in 2020.
 Eligible to represent her mother's nation of Japan, she was called up to its youth team as a training player but did not appear in a match for the country.

 McCormack debuted for the United States under-20 team during a pair of friendlies at the team's last camp before the 2024 FIFA U-20 Women's World Cup and was selected to the tournament roster.
 She scored two goals at the tournament, opening in a 2–0 win over Morocco and netting in a 7–0 win over Paraguay.
 The United States finished in third place, its best result since 2012.
 She was called up by Emma Hayes into Futures Camp, practicing alongside the senior national team, in January 2025.